-textbooks to be implemented.
-While smartphones are becoming the mainstream, there is still demand for PCs and plenty of reasons to use the PC at home.
+for PCs and plenty of reasons to use PCs at home.

 The new devices and services stemming from IoT and AI will rapidly spread to homes.
 President Nojima believes that the base of the technology is in PCs.
 To put it more plainly, he believes that the area where the Company's engineers and support teams play an active role will expand rapidly.